orientiered/HashTable/README.md

 + `djb2` - simple and fast hashing algorithm
 + `crc32` - used by default

-You may pass your own hash function.
-Requirments:
+You use your own hash function specify it in `include/hashTable.h` in `#define _HASH_FUNC`.
+Requirments for hash function:

 + `hash_t your_hash(const void *ptr);`
 + `ptr` is pointer to the start of C-string (may change later)